Symptoms of secondary bone cancer

 - white blood cells, which help to fight infection

 - platelets, which help the blood to clot and prevent bleeding.

-If the bone marrow is unable to produce enough red blood cells, you may become anaemic, which can make you feel tired and breathless.
+If the bone marrow does not produce enough red blood cells, you may become anaemic.
+This can make you feel tired and breathless.
 If you have too few white blood cells, you will be more prone to infection.
 And if you have a low platelet count, you may have bruising or bleeding.